DahliaEnterprise/EasyPage/README.md

 # EasyPage by Shasta Exchange
 Disability Internet Browser

-Note: Everything is developed for the developers mind until the Release that is intended for the disabled public to use.
+Note: Everything is developed for the developers mind until the Release that which is intended for the disabled public to use.